SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 To change the events that the remote event receiver handles, open **Solution Explorer**, open the **Properties** window for the remote event receiver, expand the **SharePoint Events** node, and then set only the events that you want to handle to **True**.

 > [!NOTE]
-> For additional information about RERs, including some troubleshooting information, see [Remote Event Receivers FAQ](#RERFAQ).
+> For additional information about RERs, including some troubleshooting information, see [Remote event receivers FAQ](#RERFAQ).

 <a name="HandlingAppEvents"> </a>

-## Handling add-in events
+## Handle add-in events

 Add-in events are also handled by remote web services, but they are configured differently in the add-in package from list and list item RERs, so they are treated as a separate category of component.
 For an add-in event, the remote web service is registered in the add-in manifest, not in an add-in web feature.
 The add-in doesn't even have to have an add-in web.
 There are three add-in events as described in the next sections.